THE-DEEPDAS/Anveshak/docs/frontend-components.md

-# Cold Mailer Frontend Components Documentation
+# Anveshak  Frontend Components Documentation

-This document provides technical documentation for the frontend components of the Cold Mailer application.
+This document provides technical documentation for the frontend components of the Anveshak  application.

 ## Table of Contents